Connect with us

 White has criticized Pigott’s firing and said the state should seek to recover all the misspent money it can.
 He said he will make sure state and federal criminal investigators have the records Pigott attempted to subpoena.

-At the time MDHS was preparing the forensic audit proposal request, White was already gearing up to release a in May of 2020 that questioned $94 million in MDHS spending and illustrated systemic failures of the welfare department.
+At the time MDHS was preparing the forensic audit proposal request, White was already gearing up to release a report in May of 2020 that questioned $94 million in MDHS spending and illustrated systemic failures of the welfare department.

 White’s audit found that the welfare department continually violated the law by spending funds from a federal program called Temporary Assistance for Needy Families, a federal block grant notorious for being used as a slush fund in some states on projects that did not fulfill the purposes of the grant or did not serve the needy.